S1kar1o/S1kar1o/README.md

 ## Hi there 👋 I'm a Unity Developer

-🎮 Junior Unity Developer with hands-on experience in building small to mid-scale game projects.
+🎮 Junior Unity Developer with 1.5 yeard experience in building small to mid-scale game projects in company.
 I enjoy working on gameplay mechanics, UI systems, and performance optimization, especially for mobile platforms.

 ---